soniamitchell/hugo_source_files/content/post/2020-11-06-vscode-liveshare.md

 ![4](/vscode_liveshare/5_panel.png)

-Once you've collaborated with someone they'll be added to your contacts and if they're online you can invite them by clicking on the "Invite Contact" icon next to their name.
+Once you've collaborated with someone they'll be added to your contacts and if they're online you can invite them directly by clicking on the "Invite Contact" icon next to their name.

 ![5](/vscode_liveshare/6_contacts.png)